Who we are

 TACK ‘Communities of Tacit Knowledge: Architecture and its Ways of Knowing’ is project that has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 860413.
 The project’s beneficiaries are: ETH Zürich, Department of Architecture; Delft University of Technology, Faculty of Architecture and the Built Environment; KTH Royal Institute of Technology, School of Architecture; Oslo School of Architecture and Design, Oslo Centre for Critical Architectural Studies (OCCAS); Bergische Universität Wuppertal, School of Architecture and Building Engineering; Politecnico di Milano, Department of Architecture and Urban Studies; Academy of Fine Arts Vienna, Institute for Art and Architecture; University of Antwerp, Faculty of Design Sciences, Department of Architecture; University College London, Bartlett School of Architecture; Leibniz Universität Hannover, Faculty of Architecture and Landscape Sciences.

 The project is coordinated by Prof. dr. ir.
 Tom Avermaete, Dr. ir.
-Janina Gosseye and Dr. Korinna Weber, who are based at the ETH Zürich, Department of Architecture.
+Janina Gosseye, Dr. Korinna Weber and Dr. Laura Trazic, who are based at the ETH Zürich, Department of Architecture.

 What personal data we collect and why we collect it